proxy-wasm/proxy-wasm-cpp-sdk/docs/api_overview.md

     with the current stream.
 The hostcalls are defined as methods on `Context` base classes, which plugin code can call.

-  There are two types of Contexts: *Root Contexts* and *Stream Contexts* (sometimes just called Contexts).
-Root Contexts are represented by the `RootContext` class, and are associated with plugins as a whole--i.e. within a given Wasm VM, there is one Root Context per plugin.
+  There are two types of Contexts: *Plugin Contexts* (also known as Root Contexts) and *Stream Contexts* (sometimes just called Contexts).
+Plugin Contexts are represented by the `RootContext` class, and are associated with plugins as a whole--i.e. within a given Wasm VM, there is one Plugin Context per plugin.
 Stream Contexts are represented by the `Context` class, and are associated with individual streams--i.e. incoming HTTP/gRPC calls, or TCP streams.

   In the C++ SDK programming model, plugins are implemented by subclassing `RootContext` and/or `Context`, and providing implementations of their various